 This ensures that existing unequal power structures are dismantled and new ones are prevented, in relation to nature (“ecocide”; soil leaching; animal mistreatment…) and other human beings.
 Research in humanities has provided so-called intersectional analyses of power structures (gender, class, ethnicity, etc.) for this transformation, resulting in a connectedness to others, the world and oneself (this connectedness is sometimes — in a problematic individualistic way — conceptualized as well-being; see https://davidfopp.com/lecture-inputs-stockholm-university).
-Transnational solutions (such as the problematic “green climate fund”) must also be designed in such a way that certain social classes or individuals do not benefit from the transformation at the expense of others, but that structural relationships of dominance (from economy to working place) are being broken down.
+Transnational solutions (such as the problematic “green climate fund”) must also be designed in such a way that certain social classes or individuals dont benefit from the transformation at the expense of others, but that structural relationships of dominance (from economy to working place) are being broken down.

 Democracy is not just a formal form of electoral processes.
-It is a substance, basically meaning: overcoming relations of dominance and creating accepting encounters at eye level.
+It is a substance, basically meaning: overcoming relations of dominance and creating accepting and helping encounters at eye level.
 This is already formulated as the core of the ´48-declaration pointing to the implementation of political structures which allow a life in dignity for everyone.

 The goal is often formulated as creating together a dignified life for everyone on a habitable planet, or in a somewhat longer version: about supplying the basic needs of everyone (from food, equality and housing, to education and political participation) in a way, so that the planetary limits (climate, biodiversity, pollution, nitrates, …) are not exceeded (this term of “limits” is rather problematic; the limitation lies in our own structural behavior, not nature itself).
 This basic double-orientation — supplemented by the non-dominance/democratization principle outlined above — is intended to specify the orientation of all policies in global, national and local documents and to replace the existing goals.